§ 51.065 WATER DISTRIBUTION PLATTING FEE.

 E. Determining or applying any other objective fact on which the decision was based.

-(3) If the hearing examiner finds an error and has adequate facts to correct the error (such as correcting the number of acres used in the computation or correcting a mathematical error), the hearing examiner shall amend the decision accordingly and the decision shall then stand.
+(3) If the hearing examiner finds an error and has adequate facts to correct the error (such as correcting the number of acres used in the computation or correcting a mathematical error), the hearing examiner shall amend the decision accordingly and the decision shall be binding as amended.
 Otherwise, the hearing examiner shall reverse the decision or remand it with instructions for correcting the error(s) found.

 (5) Unless the hearing examiner finds clear error, the hearing officer shall affirm the original administrative decision.